Actindo-AG/Documentation/Fulfillment/UserInterface/03b_PackagingTypes.md

     - **No**
     Standard shipping type

-- *Package type identifier*
+- *Packaging type identifier*
-    Package type configured for the shipment.
+    Packaging type configured for the shipment.

 - *Ship-to country*
-    Country where the package type is shipped to.
+    Country where the packaging type is shipped to.

 - *Priority*
-    Indication of the priority configured for the package type.
-The priority value is used by the system to determine the package type to be used for a shipment when the criteria of two or more package types match.
+    Indication of the priority configured for the packaging type.
+The priority value is used by the system to determine the packaging type to be used for a shipment when the criteria of two or more packaging types match.
 The lower the number, the higher the priority.

 - *Additional services (shipping method)*
     Additions services offered as defined by the user.

 - *Attribute*
-    You can add an additional column for each attribute that is assigned to the package type.
-The column displays the attribute name, the row displays the corresponding attribute value of the package type.
+    You can add an additional column for each attribute that is assigned to the packaging type.
+The column displays the attribute name, the row displays the corresponding attribute value of the packaging type.

 - ![Add](../../Assets/Icons/Plus01.png "[Add]") (Add)
     Click this button to add a connection.
-The *Create connection* view is displayed, see [Create package type](#create-package-type).
+The *Create connection* view is displayed, see [Create packaging type](#create-packaging-type).

-## Create package type
+## Create packaging type

-*Fulfillment > Settings > Tab PACKAGE TYPES > Button Add*
+*Fulfillment > Settings > Tab PACKAGING TYPES > Button Add*

 ![Create view](../../Assets/Screenshots/Fulfillment/Settings/PackageTypes/CreatePackageType.png "[Create view]")

 [comment]: <> (Screenshot evtl. ändern, Actindo Basic kommt nicht bei NoE vor)

 - ![Back](../../Assets/Icons/Back02.png "[Back]") (Back)
-    Click this button to close the *Create package type* view and return to the list of package types.
+    Click this button to close the *Create packaging type* view and return to the list of packaging types.
 All changes are rejected.

 [comment]: <> (Actindo Basic Channel in Screenshot sollte ausgeblendet werden, da nicht von Fulfillment Modul benutzt.
 Schon mit SW besprochen.
 Evtl. neue Screenshots notwendig.)